mikewesthad/phaser-3-tilemap-blog-posts/posts/post-1/README.md

 _↳ Changing the tilemap format_

+(Note: one recent release of Tiled 1.1.6 changed the map export format in a way that breaks Phaser's import.
+It was changed back in the 7/17/18 release, so if you are having trouble with your map, make sure to grab the latest!)

 ## Loading a Tiled Map

 Using the `tilemapTiledJSON` loader method, we can load up and display a tilemap that we've exported from Tiled: